Maamoul Middle Eastern Cookies Recipe

 Mammoul is a beloved dessert in Middle Eastern cuisine and is often enjoyed on special occasions and holidays.
 Those Mammoul are delicious Middle Eastern cookies that feature a rich, buttery shortbread dough filled with a sweet and fragrant filling of dates, pistachios, or walnuts.

-Maamoul cookies were integral to our family’s holiday traditions.
-Growing up in Jordan, I remember my mom and aunts spending a whole day in the kitchen, preparing and baking these delicate treats with meticulous care.
-The entire house would be filled with freshly baked cookies with warm, sweet aromas, signaling the start of the festive season.
+Maamoul cookies have always been a cherished part of our family’s holiday traditions.
+Growing up in Jordan, I remember my mom and aunts spending the whole day in the kitchen, carefully shaping the dough and filling it with dates, walnuts, or pistachios.
+The sweet aroma would fill our home, marking the start of the festive season.

 Ingredients You Need to Make Maamoul Cookies